kristelfung/hkisdragons/README.md

 Clone this repository or download the code.
 The site uses Ruby 2.4.3, so you will have to install that with a Ruby version manager.

+You will have to install [Jekyll](https://jekyllrb.com/) with the following (instructions are also on their site):

+    $ gem install bundler jekyll

 With Terminal, navigate to the directory.
 To install gems, run:

     $ bundle install